icopy-site/awesome/docs/awesome/awesome-audiovisual.md

 - [Livescript](https://github.com/Netlob/livescript) - Insert a musical/theatre-script from Google Docs and use this for a live "autocue" and scroller with everyone on the site. `✓ open-source`.
-- [StageClock](http://notelek.com/StageClock/) - StageClock is a Java based graphical timekeeping application.
-It outputs a clean feed from an attached monitor, and has time/date, timer, and show information. `⚠ freemium`.
+- [Ontime](https://github.com/cpvalente/ontime) - Browser-based application that manages event rundowns, scheduling, and cueing.
+Plan, track your schedule, manage automation and cross-department show information in one place. `✓ open-source`.
+- [stagetimer.io](https://stagetimer.io) - Browser-based remote-controlled countdown timer.  `⚠ freemium`.

 ### CADs